Austin Gallery

 One warm, low light over a working desk — the single most important move in the look.

-Atmosphere & objects
+Atmosphere & the finishing curios

 Choose objects that look inherited, not bought — and let lamplight and shadow do the rest.